Australia says all WHO members should support a proposed coronavirus inquiry

 Morrison’s comments came just hours after a senior Australian government official called on G20 nations to end wildlife wet markets over concerns they pose a threat to human health and agricultural markets.

-The pandemic which originated in China was thought to have started in a wet market in the city of Wuhan.
+The outbreak in China was thought to have started in a wet market in the city of Wuhan.
 Wet markets are a key facet of China’s daily life, though not all sell wildlife.

 China imposed a temporary ban on selling wildlife on Jan.
 23 and is now reviewing its legislation to restrict commercial wild animal trading on a permanent basis.